PowerDNS/pdns/docs/markdown/authoritative/backend-ldap.md

 (default: "") : Full path to the Kerberos credential cache file to use.
 Actually only files are supported, and the "FILE:" prefix must not be set.
 The PowerDNS process must be able to write to this file and it *must* be the only one able to read it.

 ## `ldap-basedn`
-(default "") : The PowerDNS LDAP DNS backend searches below this path for objects containing the specified DNS information.
+(default: "") : The PowerDNS LDAP DNS backend searches below this path for objects containing the specified DNS information.
 The retrieval of attributes is limited to this subtree.
 This option must be set to the path according to the layout of your LDAP tree, e.g. ou=hosts,o=linuxnetworks,c=de is the DN to my objects containing the DNS information.

+## `ldap-basedn-axfr-override`
+(default: "no") : When doing a list lookup for AXFR PowerDNS will search for domains in a zone under the DN at which the SOA was found.
+This is not always wanted.
+Setting this directive to "yes" will let the backend use the value of `ldap-basedn` as the search base for AFR requests.

+## `ldap-lookup-zone-rebase`
+(default: "no") : This is the same as the previous entry but for simple lookups, not AXFR.
+This setting must be set to "yes" for DNSSEC to work at all.

 ## `ldap-method`
 (default "simple") :

  - `simple`: Search the requested domain by comparing the associatedDomain attributes with the domain string in the question.
+Only this method supports DNSSEC, and in certain conditions.
  - `tree`: Search entires by translating the domain string into a LDAP dn.
 Your LDAP tree must be designed in the same way as the DNS LDAP tree.
 The question for "myhost.linuxnetworks.de" would translate into "dc=myhost,dc=linuxnetworks,dc=de,ou=hosts=..." and the entry where this dn points to would be evaluated for dns records.
  - `strict`: Like simple, but generates PTR records from aRecords or aAAARecords.
 Using "strict", zone transfers for reverse zones are not possible.